mpuening/learn-jakartaee/learn-jakartaee-jpa/README.md

 Liberty is configured from this file: `src/main/liberty/config/server.xml`

 It uses the Jakarta EE Web Profile with JNDI support.
 The database connection information is in this file.
-You will find that it connects to:
+You will find that the `jdbc/personDataSource` connects to:

 ```
 src/main/webapp/WEB-INF/ibm-bnd-web.xml